welliam/data-structures/README.md

 - post_order, which orders the left node's values before the right node's values before finally the top node's value,
 - in_order, which returns the binary search tree's values sorted

+### Binary Search Tree Deletion

+We implement binary search tree removal.
+When deleting a node with zero or one branch, the algorithm simply replaces the branch containing the deleted node with either None or the single branch.
+Otherwise, the algorithm find the maximum node that is less than the node to be deleted and continually move that branch downwards to the left.
+Finally, the algorithm replace the node to be deleted with the max node, and remove the reference to that node.